michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

     This week, Rusty Russell started a [thread][russell up-front] on the Lightning-Dev mailing list to discuss proposals for up-front fees.
-    Russell proposed a mechanism that combines fees and hashcash-style proof-of-work to try to prevent nodes from using using the extra up-front payment information to guess the length of the route.
+    Russell proposed a mechanism that combines fees and hashcash-style proof-of-work to try to prevent nodes from using the extra up-front payment information to guess the length of the route.
     Anthony Towns proposed a partial [alternative][towns up-front] focusing on managing payment amounts using a refund mechanism.